 Club Membership: $7 individual/family.
 Paid memberships currently stand at 217.
 All Membership Dues are due in January, unless you joined after September 1st.
 See Join for details.

-Find us on a facebook group the fb group is interactive (unlike this static site), contains recent photographs, wildlife sightings, etc.
+Find us on a facebook group the fb open group is interactive (unlike this static site), contains recent photographs, wildlife sightings, etc.

 Great Blue Heron colony, April 1 2014.
 Photos by Tim Vechter.